CatenaTools/catena-public-docs/engines/unity/quickstart.md

 1. Create an empty `GameObject` in the Scene you would like to add Catena to.
 2. Rename this `GameObject` to `CatenaEntrypoint`.
 3. Add the `CatenaEntrypoint` component to your `GameObject`.
-4. Configure your `GameObject`
+4. Configure your `GameObject`:
     1. Configure the **Catena Endpoint URL** to point to your running instance of Catena.
 If you don't yet have a running instance of Catena, refer to the [How to Run Catena](../../installation/index.md) documentation.
-    2. You can skip configuring the **Catena Server Api Test Key** for the purposes of this quickstart guide.
+    2. You can skip configuring **Catena Server API Test Key** for the purposes of this guide.
-    3. Leave **Use Catena Data Cleanup** checked
+    3. Leave **Use Catena Data Cleanup** checked.

 #### What Is The Catena Entrypoint?
 The **Catena Entrypoint** component is a Singleton class that is used by other Catena components to communicate with the Catena backend.